 The Benefits of Swimming to Your Health & Fitness

 Swimming is one of the most natural types of exercise on the planet.
-It's good, healthy fun, and it's something that's common to most of the world.
+It's good, healthy, fun, and it's something that's common to most of the world.
 It's an incredibly effective, low impact, full-body workout, and generally, there are way more benefits to swimming than most people realise.
-We're here to take a look at the biggies and help you see what so great about it.
+We're here to look at the biggies and help you see what is so great about it.

 Want to move fast?
 Jump to the right section below.

 We’ll start with a more general insight into swimming rather than the physical benefits.
 Swimming is one of many types of exercise that can be done for a whole range of reasons, both in and out of fitness.
 From family days out at water parks or indoor swimming areas with children’s facilities to sports and competitive swimming events, you can tailor your workout to suit your exact needs.
 This will factor in your capabilities and lifestyle, such as having children or being a beginner swimmer.

 Diving into how swimming is great for pretty much everyone, it's a good time to talk about how practically anyone can get into it.
 With access to some water, you can give it a try at just about any age.
 Whether you're a seasoned pro or just starting out, it's an awesome workout that you can tailor to suit you personally.
 Even if you aren't particularly confident in the water, there are classes and groups to get you started, as well as floats and aids to help you in the water on your own.
 You can exercise in your own way.